prashant-hariharan/aws-step-functions-with-callback/README.md

 - npm init -y (This will initialize the nodejs project)
 - npm install --save-dev serverless-step-functions (This will add a dev dependency for step functions plugin)

-If you are working on an existing project
+If you are working on an existing project, run the following commands on each sub projects (lambda-approval, lambda-api-gateway,chaining-step-functions-callback)

+- npm install
 - serverless deploy (this will deploy the project on to aws)
 - serverless remove (this will delete the created artefacts from AWS)